Every summer, The King hosts at least three garden parties at Buckingham Palace. Approximately 8,000 guests attend each one.

 When this Office has drawn up a final list, it seeks basic contact details of the proposed nominees; and asks them if they, and a guest, are interested in attending a Garden Party.

 If these proposed nominees agree, the Lord-Lieutenant then asks them to provide further details so that their nomination can be formally submitted to the Royal Household.
 Those details are: full name, current address, and any special access requirements of both the nominee and their guest.

 Before submitting the personal details of their guest, nominees are requested to inform them that they will be doing this and ensure they have their consent to pass on their personal details.

-The Lord-Lieutenant of Cambridgeshire is the data controller responsible for processing this personal information.
+The Lord-Lieutenant of Surrey is the data controller responsible for processing this personal information.

-The purpose of this processing is in order to nominate you and your guest to the Royal Household to attend a Garden Party of The Queen.
+The purpose of this processing is in order to nominate you and your guest to the Royal Household to attend a Garden Party of The King.

 Your personal data is processed securely in compliance with the Data Protection Act 2018.
 Any paperwork you submit is kept locked when the office is unsupervised; and any electronic correspondence is password protected by the office with access limited to those who are responsible for processing it.

 Once you have agreed to be nominated and have provided all the details requested to this Office, your nomination will be transferred via encrypted email by the Office of the Lord-Lieutenant of Surrey to the Royal Household.
 Once received by the Royal Household, the Keeper of the Privy Purse will then be responsible for processing your personal data further.
 (Please see the Privacy Statement of the Keeper of the Privy Purse issued to Lord-Lieutenants in regard to processing personal data for nominees to Garden Parties at Buckingham Palace below.)